 Bio-Serv Corp. is now under the direction of the third generation of the Ives family.
 H. Russell Ives joined the Company in 1978 on a full-time basis and now serves as CEO.
-James R. Ives started in the distributing division in 1981 and currently leads the company as President.
-Given this long and rich history in the industry, it is not surprising that Bio-Serv companies are widely respected as leaders in pest management services and products.
-Two of our past Presidents, Harlem and Bill Ives, served as President of the National Pest Control Association making Rose the first pest control company in the nation to have a third-generation NPMA President.
+James R. Ives started in the distributing division in 1981 and currently leads as President.
+Given this long and rich history in the industry, it is not surprising that Bio-Serv companies are widely respected leaders in pest management and products.
+Three of our past Presidents, Harlem, Bill, and Russ Ives, served as President of the National Pest Control Association making Rose the first pest control company in the nation to have a third-generation NPMA President.
 Other members of management have served as leaders in trade associations in Michigan and Ohio, as well as at the national level.
 This leadership demonstrates the professionalism Bio-Serv employees will always endeavor to maintain as we continually strive to serve our clients' needs.